 What is good writing?

+Ask an English teacher, and they’ll tell you good writing is grammatically correct.
+They’ll tell you it makes a point and supports it with evidence.
 Maybe, if they’re really honest, they’ll admit it has a scholarly tone — prose that sounds like Jane Austen earns an A, while a paper that could’ve been written by Willie Nelson scores a B (or worse).

 Not all English teachers abide by this system, but the vast majority do.
 Just look at the writing of most graduates, and you’ll see what I mean.
 It’s proper, polite, and just polished enough not to embarrass anyone.
 Mission accomplished, as far as our schools are concerned.